JosePedroDias/compete/apps/snake/README.md

 The visuals are rendered in HTML text for simplicity.

 Game should be fully playable.
 Every time a player enters or leaves the round restarts.

+Unlike other games which use `roomWrapper` to get more powerful game feature, snake uses the simpler `wrapper` instead.